Litigation Success Stories

 CTC Communications Corp. v.
 Bell Atlantic Corp., 77 F.Supp.2d 124, 1991-1 Trade Cases P 72,421 (D.Me., Jan 12, 1999) and CTC Communications Corp. v.
 Bell Atlantic Corp., 14 F.Supp.2d 133 (D.Me., Jul 31, 1998).

 Faurecia, a French automotive supplier, asked Multimatic, a Canadian automotive supplier, to supply parts to Faurecia for eventual use on a Chrysler line of vehicles.
 Multimatic designed a part and submitted that design to Faurecia after Faurecia signed a confidentiality agreement with Multimatic, promising to limit disclosure on this design.
 Nevertheless, Faurecia disclosed the design to one of Multimatic’s competitors.
 This competitor eventually replaced Multimatic.
 Multimatic brought a breach of contract lawsuit against Faurecia in Federal District Court for the Eastern District of Michigan.
-Young & Associates represented Multimatic.
+The Firm represented Multimatic.
 After one week of trial, the jury awarded the full amount of damages sought by Multimatic, $10 million, and asked the Court whether it could impose additional damages.

 Coupled Products v Navistar